-The other main thing we did in Pai was add to our collection of tattoos – there are many shops and artists to choose from here but we returned to where David had some done a few years ago – the lovely people at Monkey Magic Tattoo.
-I finally added to the small wrist tattoo of the word ‘Imagine’ which I had done years ago, with a design featuring a pile of books, and on my opposite arm I added a travel themed design.
+The other main thing we did in Pai was add to our collection of tattoos.
+There are many shops and artists to choose from here but we returned to where David had some done a few years ago – the lovely people at Monkey Magic Tattoo.
+I finally added to the small wrist tattoo of the word ‘Imagine’ which I had done years ago.
+My design features a pile of books, and on my opposite arm I added a travel themed tattoo.
 Now my two favourite things are represented!
 David had a cover-up/addition to one on his arm in a trash polka style which looks incredible and took a painful 7 hours.
 You can see it featured on their Facebook site here:

 It’s true that Pai is not for everyone – we’ve definitely heard people say that it’s too touristy.
 But if you fancy a break and chance to recharge your batteries, and experience a slower pace of life for a few days, then it may well be the place for you.
 As we sat on outside our guesthouse drinking a cold beer and watching local kids playing in the river as the sun went down, we can’t say we regretted extending our stay here for a second!

 We’re now back in Chiang Mai and gearing up for Songkran.
 This is the Thai New Year which is marked by a giant water festival and water fights in the street.

 See you the other side of Songkran, hopefully dried off and with some awesome pics to share.
 C & D xx

 - We loved the food and the friendly chilled out vibe at Ganesh – their Khao Soi is incredible

 - We stayed at Canary Guesthouse where we had a private garden bungalow with a bathroom for 400 baht per night, it was comfy and cosy.
 They did a great buffet breakfast for 90 baht too.